paula-vazquez/quizzler/README.md

 1. Press the True or False button to answer the questions.
 2. Observe the results at the bottom of the screen.
 3. After completing all questions, press "OK" in the alert to restart the quiz.

+## Technologies Used

+- **Flutter:** The powerful UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Dart:** The programming language optimized for building fast, multi-platform applications.